-n fer en sin fer fen fer en E50480-P11869 KEEP THIS PC RTION FOR YOU R RECORDS ROXY CA RD IS VA Y WHEN SIGNED AND DATED.
-DETACH AND F RETURN THIS POR RTION ONLY IAN MILLER, INC. te on Directors For All Withhold All For All Except To withhold authority to vote for any individua nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. e Board of Directors recommends a vote FOR e listed nominees: framber of one frammer of one file active.
+E50480-P11869 KEEP THIS PORTION FOR YOUR RECORDS ROXY CA RD IS VA Y WHEN SIGNED AND DATED.
+DETACH AND I RETURN THIS POR RTION ONLY IAN MILLER, INC. te on Directors For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. e Board of Directors recommends a vote FOR e listed nominees: framber of one framme op on the line below.
 1. Director Vote 26.
-81 TO ELECT FOUR DIRECTORS TO SERVE UNTIL 2021 01) David A. Brandon 02) Douglas D. French 03) John R. Hoke III 04) Heidi J. Manheimer Ve te on Proposals Th e Board of Directors recommends a vote FOR the pro posals.
-For / Against Abstain 2.
-Proposal to approve the Amendment to our Articles of Incorpora tion. З. Proposal to ratify the appointment of Ernst & Young L LP as our ir ndependen t registere d public accounting firm.
+(3) TO ELECT FOUR DIRECTORS TO SERVE UNTIL 2021 01) David A. Brandon 02) Douglas D. French 03) John R. Hoke III 04) Heidi J. Manheimer Ve te on Proposals Th e Board of Directors recommends a vote FOR the pro posals.
+For Against Abstain 2.
+Proposal to approve the Amendment to our Articles of Incorpora tion. З. Proposal to ratify the appointment of Ernst & Young U .P as our ir ndependen t registerer d public accounting firm.
 4. Proposal to approve, on an advisory basis, the compens ation paid to the Corr npany's nar med executive officers.
-Th an e Proxies will vote the shares in accordance with the direct d "FOR" proposals 2 through 4. ions on this s card.
-If a choice is n ot indicated, the Proxies will vote the shares "FOR" t he nominees At their discretion, the Proxies are authorized to vote upon s uch other l business as s may prop erly come before the meeting or adjournment there eof.
-Fo address changes and/or comments, please check this bo the back where indicated. and writ te them ad ase sign exactly as your name(s) appear(s) hereon.
-Whe ministrator, or other fiduciary, please give full title as such rsonally.
+Th an e Proxies will vote the shares in accordance with the directi d "FOR" proposals 2 through 4. ons on this s card.
+If a choice is no ot indicated, the Proxies will vote the shares "FOR" t he nominees At their discretion, the Proxies are authorized to vote upon s uch other l business as s may prop erly come before the meeting or adjournment there eof.
+Fo address changes and/or comments, please check this bo the back where indicated. ix and writ te them ad ase sign exactly as your name(s) appear(s) hereon.
+When ministrator, or other fiduciary, please give full title as such rsonally.
 All holders must sign.
-If a corporation or partners partnership name by authorized officer.
+If a corporation or partnersl partnership name by authorized officer.
 Joint own iers should each sign Sig inature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date